Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         TCP session RFC2616
         when this response is received
-     7. The [=Ingest source=] SHOULD use a separate TCP connection for ingest of each different track
+     7. The [=Ingest source=] SHOULD use a separate TCP connection for ingest of each different CMAF track
-     8. The [=Ingest source=] MAY use a separate relative path in the [=POST_URL=] for ingest of each different track by appending it to the [=POST_URL=]
+     8. The [=Ingest source=] MAY use a separate relative path in the [=POST_URL=] for ingesting each different track by appending it to the [=POST_URL=]
-     9. The fragment decode timestamps [=basemediadecodetime=] in tfdt of fragments in the
+     9. The base media decode timestamps [=basemediadecodetime=] in tfdt of fragments in the
         [=CMAFstream=]
         SHOULD arrive in increasing order
-        for each of the different
-        tracks/streams that are ingested.
+        for each of the fragments in the different tracks/streams that are ingested.
      10. The fragment sequence numbers seq_num of fragments in the
         [=CMAFstream=] signalled in the tfhd
         SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
 Using both
-        timestamp in basemediadecodetime and seq_num
+        timestamp basemediadecodetime and seq_num
         based indexing will help the media processing entities identify discontinuities in the ingest stream.
      11. Stream names MAY be signalled by adding the relative path